Carolina Scholar Award Donors

 McNair Scholar Awards are made possible by the generosity of the late university alumnus Robert C. McNair and his wife, Janice, of Houston, Texas.
 The original gift of $20 million was made in 1998 to begin the program, and an additional $10 million was added 10 years later to ensure its longevity.
 The scholarship program exists to recruit the nation's best college freshmen to the university — those who exhibit outstanding scholarship and leadership.
-McNair is founder, chairman and chief executive officer of the Houston Texans.
+McNair was founder, chairman and chief executive officer of the Houston Texans.

 Janice McNair and The Late Robert C. McNair